What Is Line Editing?

 - Remove redundancies.
 It's usually best not to say something and then say it again in different words in the next sentence.

-- Get rid of clichés.
+- Vanquish clichés.
 Cliché-ridden writing is amateurish.

 - Improve word choices.
 The right word is better than the "people-will-know-what-I-mean" word.